 Stipend & Housing

-Participants receive a stipend of $5,800 for eight weeks participation in the program.
-Memorial Sloan-Kettering does not provide housing to participants.
-Housing options will be indentified and made known to participants.
+Participants will receive a stipend of $5,800 for eight weeks of uninterrupted participation in the program, start and end dates included.
+MSK does not provide housing to participants.
+A list of housing resources will be provided to accepted students.
 All housing and transportation expenses are the participant’s responsibility.